mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

    Free transform in action.

-There's warp options: Rigid, Affine and Similtude.
+There are warp options: Rigid, Affine and Similtude.
 These change the algorithm used to determine the strength of the deformation.
-The flexibility determines, how strong the effect of moving these point are.
+The flexibility determines, how strong the effect of moving these points are.

 Anchor Points
 ~~~~~~~~~~~~~